|HOME PATTERNS RAMBLINGS ARTICLES TALKS DOWNLOAD BOOKS CONTACT|

 Not surprisingly a lot more happened at JAOO than I can capture in a single blog entry.
 What follows are merely the highlights.
 A number of the talks would surely warrant a whole post on their own.

-One of the highlights of the conference must have been he closing panel moderated by Dave Thomas.
+One highlight of the conference must have been he closing panel moderated by Dave Thomas.
 He pitched The Beers (Erik Meijer, Kevlin Henney, and Steve Vinoski) against The Waters (Guy Steele and Ole Lehrmann Madsen) to talk about Programming in 2016.

 Before taking questions from the audience, Dave asked each participant for their opening statement.
 I think the viewpoints reflected the sentiment of the audience quite well.
 Guy's observation is that multi-core chips make parallelism more visible at the language level.
 Just writing a single-threaded app and hoping for the best will no longer cut it.
 Guy also expects a more diverse programming language environment.
 However, this could be a self-fulfilling prophecy as he is actively contributing to said diversity with Fortress.
 Guy also anticipates that the pervasiveness of Unicode might mean that languages are will no longer be tied to the ASCII character set.
 APL here we come…